ibm-cloud-docs/speech-to-text/acoustic-both.md

 If a custom language model includes grammars, you can also use the custom language model and one of its grammars with a custom acoustic model during speech recognition.

 The following example passes both types of model to the HTTP `POST /v1/recognize` method.
 Pass the GUID of the custom acoustic model with the `acoustic_customization_id` parameter and the GUID of the custom language model with the `language_customization_id` parameter.
-Both models must be owned by the service credentials passed with the request, and both must be based on the same base model (for example, `en-US_BroadbandModel`).
+Both models must be owned by the credentials that are passed with the request, and both must be based on the same base model (for example, `en-US_BroadbandModel`).

 ```bash
 curl -X POST -u "apikey:{apikey}"